-As indicated in our latest influencer marketing benchmark report, the influencer marketing industry was expected to grow to approximately $16.4 billion in 2022.
-In 2021, a staggering 18,900 firms offered or specialized in Influencer Marketing services.
+As indicated in our latest influencer marketing benchmark report, the influencer marketing industry is expected to grow to approximately $24 billion in 2024.
+A staggering 18,900 firms offered or specialized in Influencer Marketing services.
 With figures like these, it should be no surprise that there are now many behind-the-scenes jobs available for those wanting to be a part of the influencer marketing industry.

 In this post, we are going to take a look at some of the most common roles available that relate to influencer marketing.
 The selection on offer at any firm will depend on its size, dedication to influencer marketing, and levels of hierarchy within its marketing department.